fgreil/mitzi-astro/DEPLOY.md

    ```
 3. Use something like `python3 -m pip install ufbt` to install the [micro Flipper Build Tool](https://github.com/flipperdevices/flipperzero-ufbt)
 4. Add the uFBT folder to your Windows PATH environment variable.
-5. Start ufBT for the first time with `python -m ufbt` to ensure that it downloads and installs the necessary SDK components from the official firmware's release update channel.
+5. Start **uFBT** inside the project folder (where the manifest file is located) with `python -m ufbt`.
+During its first run it will download and install the necessary SDK components from the official firmware's release update channel.
 This includes a toolchain built for your platform.
-The output may look as follows:
+The output may look similar to the following:
 ```
 16:23:00.842 [I] Deploying SDK for f7
 16:23:00.842 [I] Fetching version info for UpdateChannel.RELEASE from https://update.flipperzero.one/firmware/directory.json